sparkflows/sparkflows-docs/docs/quick-start/4-create-workflow.rst

 Save Workflow
 =================

-Once you are satisfied with your workflow, dave the workflow by clicking on 'Save' button.
+Once you are satisfied with your workflow, save the workflow by clicking on 'Save' button.

 Each time the workflow is saved, a new version of workflow is created.